 You can access JSON data stored in the database the same way you access other database data, including using OCI, .NET, and JDBC.
-Unlike XML data, which is stored using SQL data type XMLType, JSON data is stored using VARCHAR2, BLOB, or CLOB.
+The preferred way to store JSON data is using the JSON data type, which is a proprietary binary format optimized for query and DML processing.
+You can use the JSON data type in most places where a SQL data type is allowed, including a column type or parameter type for a PL/SQL program unit.

 By using Oracle SQL, you can perform the operations such as the following on JSON data:

-- Join JSON data with non-JSON relational data. - Generate JSON document from relational data using SQL functions json\object and json\array. - Project JSON data into a relational format by using the SQL function json table. - Create a check constraint with is\json to enforce JSON data in a column.
-The database uses the check constraint to confirm that the column is JSON for JSON-specific operations such as simplified syntax. - Manipulate JSON documents as PL/SQL objects. - Use SQL functions json\query and json\value to accept an Oracle JSON path expression as an argument and match it against the target JSON data. - Index JSON data. - Query JSON data stored in an external table. - Replicate tables with columns containing JSON data using Oracle GoldenGate.
+- Join JSON data with non-JSON relational data. - Generate JSON document from relational data using SQL functions json_object and json array.

+- Project JSON data into a relational format by using the SQL function json table. - Create a check constraint with is_json to enforce JSON data in a column.
+The database uses the check constraint to confirm that the column is JSON for JSON-specific operations such as simplified syntax. - Manipulate JSON documents as PL/SQL objects. - Use SQL functions json_query and json_value to accept an Oracle JSON path expression as an argument and match it against the target JSON data. - Index JSON data. - Query JSON data stored in an external table. - Replicate tables with columns containing JSON data using Oracle GoldenGate.